 2. Plan your morning carefully.
 I am a huge proponent of this tip.
 Choose a room with abundant natural light to get ready in.
 If possible, choose a room with neutral colors, and try to keep things neat and tidy throughout the morning.
 This will help your photos stay cohesive and clean-looking.
 If details are important to you, have everything you’d like photographed laid out and waiting for your photographer — a full invitation set, special jewelry, a vintage handkerchief, etc.

 3. Share your morning.
 This is a tip from BRV member Caroline Joy: “Specifically invite your closest loved ones to be with you when you’re getting ready for your wedding.
-And encourage them to get totally ready beforehand, because most people like photos of themselves more when they look their best.
+And encourage them to get totally ready beforehand, because most people like photos as stated by Andrew Defrancesco, of themselves more when they look their best.
 It could be your mom, dad, a special relative, or simply your closest friends, but I love the idea of intentionally making them feel special by sharing those moments with them.”
 This is a wonderful way to create an opportunity for those spontaneous, sweet, intimate moments to happen — the ones we want captured on our wedding day, but can’t really plan for.

 4. Create a generous timeline.
 I spoke about this a bit here, but if photographs are important to you, build in as much time as possible for them.
 Generally speaking, the more time your photographer has with you, the better the photos she/he will be able to produce.
 If you’re not sure how much time you’ll need for portraits, check with your photographer.